Amrit Sagar

 Amrit Sagar is a director, producer and writer who works in the Hindi movie industry (Bollywood).
 He produced and directed his first feature film, 1971, in 2007, which won the National Film Award for Best Feature Film in Hindi.
+He also directed Hatim.

 Personal life

 He is the grandson of the filmmaker Ramanand Sagar and son of the producer Moti Sagar.
 He studied film-making at California College of Arts where he won the Wood Malcom award for writing.